 Shatavari for Menopause: An Ayurvedic Guide to Relief and Hormonal Balance

-Menopause is a stage in a woman's life marked by changes in hormone levels, the end of ovarian function, and the cessation of menstruation that can lead to uncomfortable symptoms.
-Usharani Pingali et al. (2025) reported that up to 85% of postmenopausal women are estimated to experience at least one menopause-related symptom during their lifetime.
-For many women, the shift can be daunting with so many physiological symptoms as well as psychological due to hormones!
-While hormone replacement therapy (HRT) is an option for some, many women seek natural alternatives to manage their menopause journey.
-Shatavari, a revered Ayurvedic herb traditionally is used to support women's health throughout all stages of life.
-But what exactly is Shatavari, and how can it help with menopause and beyond?
+Menopause is a natural transition in a woman's life, marked by changes in hormone levels and the cessation of menstruation.
+Research (Usharani Pingali et al., 2025) indicates that many postmenopausal women experience a range of changes during this time.
+For many women this can be a challenging shift as they manage their wellbeing.
+While hormone replacement therapy (HRT) is an option for some, many women explore natural approaches to support their wellbeing during menopause.
+Shatavari, a revered Ayurvedic herb, has been traditionally used to promote women's overall wellbeing throughout all stages of life.
+But what exactly is Shatavari, and how might it contribute to wellbeing during menopause and beyond?

 What is Shatavari?

 Shatavari (Asparagus racemosus) is a climbing plant native to India, commonly used in Ayurvedic medicine for centuries (Panchal et al., 2022).
 Commonly known as the "Queen of herbs" in Ayurvedic tradition (Gogte, 2000).
-The name Shatavari translates to "she who possesses a hundred husbands," alluding to its traditional use to support female reproductive health, enhance lactation, and maintain hormonal balance.
+The name Shatavari translates to "she who possesses a hundred husbands," alluding to its traditional association with female reproductive health and hormonal wellbeing.
 The root of the plant is the part most commonly used for medicinal purposes (Salve et al., 2024) and contains many chemical constituents, such as saponins and flavonoids, which contributes to its medicinal properties (Akhtar et al., 2024).

 Asparagus racemosus (Shatavari)